TIMBER IS MAKING A COMEBACK

 HISTORICAL CONTEXT

-As the world looks to build a more sustainable future, one of the oldest and most abundant building material is making a comeback. wood, a natural, sustainable and renewable resource, is not only good for the planet but good for the economy and the communities it serves.
-These and many factors are the driving forces to encourage the use of wood as the preferred construction material.
-In 2009, building codes were updated to facilitate mid-rise buildings from a limit of 4 stories to 6 storeys.
-Today, further revisions allow buildings up to 18 storeys in most jurisdictions.
+As the world strives to create a more sustainable future, one of the oldest and most abundant building materials is experiencing a resurgence: wood.
+A natural, sustainable, and renewable resource, wood not only benefits the planet, but also contributes positively to the economy and the communities it serves.
+These factors, among others, are driving the push for wood as the preferred construction material.
+In 2009, building codes were updated to allow for mid-size buildings to increase from a limit of 4 stories to 6 stories.
+Today, further revisions permit buildings of up to 18 stories in most jurisdictions.

-Although building with wood has a bright future, the practice of engineering and building structures of this magnitude isn’t exactly a new process- In the late 1800’s and early 1900’s, Vancouver became one of the largest commercial hubs for large timber exports in western Canada.
-From the very beginning, Vancouver was destined to thrive through the forest sector and the lumber industry that was the foundation upon which the city of Vancouver and the province of British Columbia was built.
+However, while the future of building with wood appears promising, the engineering and construction of structures of this scale are not entirely new processes.
+In the late 1800’s and 1900’s, Vancouver emerged as one of the largest commercial hubs for large timber exports in Western Canada.
+From its inception, Vancouver was posed for success in the forest sector and the lumber industry, which formed the foundation upon which the City and the Province of British Columbia were built.

 B.C.
 Mills Timber and Trading Co.
 Felling a Douglas Fir for British Columbia 1919.